 This help article describes the structure and architecture of the typical Radzen Blazor application.

-The Radzen Blazor applications has two top-level directories:
+The Radzen Blazor application has two top-level directories:

 meta directory contains JSON files that describe the application structure - data sources, pages, assets.